REMOVING CARBON DIOXIDE FROM THE ATMOSPHERE

 Trees capture the atmospheric greenhouse gas, carbon dioxide (CO2), for photosynthesis, releasing oxygen as a waste product.
 Photosynthesis is vital for all aerobic life on Earth.

 City Forests' is now operating at a sustainable level of harvest.
 Therefore our total net balance of carbon stored, after harvesting and replanting, will tend to fluctuate around a neutral level.
-In the 2016-17 year the net balance remained close to the previous level of just under 1.8 million tonnes of carbon.
+In the 2017-18 year the net balance increased to 1.82 million tonnes of carbon.

-During 2016 all post-89 carbon measurement (FMA) plots were remeasured.
-Following the re-issuing of new carbon yield tables in early 2017 we received NZUs for the carbon sequestered by our post-89 forests during the 2015 and 2016 years (over 370,000 tonnes CO2-equivalent).
+During 2016-2017 all post-89 carbon measurement (FMA) plots were remeasured.
+Following the re-issuing of new carbon yield tables in late 2017, and at the conclusion of 5-year committment period #2, we received an extra allocation of 311,000 NZUs for the net additional carbon sequestered by our post-89 forests during the 2013 to 2017 years.